codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem-upgrade.md

 ---
 title: "Codefresh On-Premises Upgrade"
-description: "Use the Kubernetes Codefresh Installer to upgrade your Codefresh On-Premises platform "
+description: "Use the Kubernetes Codefresh Installer to upgrade the Codefresh On-Premises platform "
 group: installation
 redirect_from:
-  - /docs/administration/codefresh-on-prem-upgrade/
   - /docs/enterprise/codefresh-on-prem-upgrade/
 toc: true
 ---
-Upgrade the Codefresh On-premises platform to the latest version:
+Upgrade the Codefresh on-premises platform to the latest version:
 * Prepare for the upgrade: _Before_ the upgrade, based on the version you are upgrading to, complete the required tasks
-* Upgrade On-premises
+* Upgrade the platform
 * Complete post-upgrade configuration: If needed, also based on the version you are upgrading to, complete the required tasks

 ## Upgrade to 1.1.1
 Prepare for the upgrade to v1.1.1 by performing the tasks listed below.

 ### Maintain backward compatibility for infrastructure services